-Each single dose vial contains 100 mg of lyophilized infliximab-abda for final reconstitution volume of 10 mL.
+Each single dose vial contains 100 mg of infliximab-abda as a white, lyophilized powder for final reconstitution volume of 10 mL.

 Storage and Stability

-Renflexis must be refrigerated at 2ºC to 8ºC (36ºF to 46ºF).
-Do not use Renflexis beyond the expiration date (Exp) located on the carton and the vial.
+Store unopened Renflexis vials in a refrigerator at 2ºC to 8ºC (36ºF to 46ºF).
+Do not use Renflexis beyond the expiration date located on the carton and the vial.
 This product contains no preservative.

 Patient Counseling Information

 Advise the patient to read the FDA-approved patient labeling (Medication Guide)